ManuelGil/Reset-Windows-Update-Tool-Configuration/README.md

 <a name="license"></a>
 ## License

-WURESET Configuration is licensed under the [GNU GPL v3 License - see the [GNU GPL v3 License](https://www.gnu.org/licenses/gpl-3.0) for details.
+WURESET Configuration is licensed under the GPL v3 License - see the [GNU GPL v3 License](https://www.gnu.org/licenses/gpl-3.0) for details.